Asthma

 What is everyday life like with asthma?

-Asthma is a chronic disease that can impact many areas of life.
+Asthma is a condition that can impact many areas of life.
 Asthma attacks at night can lead to fatigue and difficulty with concentration during the day.
 Physical fitness may also be reduced.

-It takes time to learn how to handle a chronic condition like asthma.
+It takes time to learn how to manage chronic asthma.
 This applies to sufferers and their families alike.
 The better educated everyone involved is about the topic, the better they can support one another.

-What information is available for people with asthma?
+What support is available for people with asthma?

 Reliable support from a doctor, the best-possible treatment, and asthma training will all help a person with asthma to become an expert in managing the condition.
 Asthma training is offered by pulmonary specialists and by some rehabilitation clinics, for example.